What is EMDR?

 during REM (rapid eye movement) sleep.
 For this reason, EMDR can be considered a physiologically

-based therapy that helps individuals deal with distressing events in a new and less disturbing way.
+based therapy that helps individuals deal with distressing events more compassionately and effectively.

 What are EMDR Sessions Like?

 EMDR is an integrative psychotherapy approach that incorporates eight phases of treatment.
 How long it takes an individual to experience the benefits of this therapy depends on their personal history.

 Treatment typically targets three different areas: past memories, present disturbance, and future actions.

 The goal of this treatment is to process information and experiences differently.
 Each session aims to leave the patient with healthy emotions, understanding, and fresh perspectives that will ultimately lead to healthy and useful future behaviors and interactions.

 How Long Does it Take EMDR to Work?